Excel VBA MsgBox -11 Examples

 End Sub

-This VBA Excel code creates a MsgBox with three buttons, where the third button is the default.
-It then assigns the value of the MsgBox constant to a variable called button_option.
-Depending on the value of the button_option variable, it does an operation and shows a MsgBox with a corresponding message.
+This VBA Excel code creates a MsgBox with three buttons; the third button is the default button.
+It assigns the value of the MsgBox constant to the button_option variable.
+Depending on the value of the button_option variable, it performs an operation and shows a MsgBox with a corresponding message.

-• Once the MsgBox with buttons pops up, press Enter to select the default button.
+• When the MsgBox with buttons is displayed, press Enter to select the default button.

 MsgBox with Third Default Button

 6.10.
-Use of vbApplicationModal Argument to Create MsgBox
+Using the vbApplicationModal Argument to Create a MsgBox

-We use vbApplicationModal in the MsgBox to ensure that the user must respond to the message before continuing to work with other Excel applications, preventing them from accessing other parts of the application until they have addressed the MsgBox.
+Use the vbApplicationModal in the MsgBox to ensure that the user responds to the message before continuing to work with other Excel applications.

 VBA Code for MsgBox with Application Modal

-Enter the following code in your VBA Editor and press the Run button or F5 key to run the code:
+• Enter the following code in the VBA Editor and click Run or press F5 to run the code:

 Sub vbApplicationModal_Button()